 Composition.
 In addition to the chair, the University Academic Appeal Board will consist of an equal number (no fewer than two) of voting undergraduate students and faculty members.
 Board composition is specified in the relevant code of operations for each board.

+Appeals.
+All decisions of the University Academic Appeal Board are final and are not eligible for appeal.

 8: Independent and University-Supported Student Publications

 Definitions